HomeKit Automation Guide

 Delays both before and after an automation (or even during) can be a useful tool when crafting more advanced automation behaviours that include linked automations or timed activities.
 HomeKit is a bit lacking in this area when compared to other platforms, and only supports one kind of delay; an undo timer.

-Commonly this would be used for motion triggered lights so they turn off after a period of no motion.
+This is the common use as this would be used for motion triggered lights so they turn off after a period of no motion.
 The motion sensor triggers the rule, the lights turn on, and the countdown starts.
 A key point here is that the countdown is reset every time the rule is triggered, which means so long as motion is detected again in the specified time, the lights won’t turn off.

 But what if you want to delay when an action starts?
 That gets a bit trickier.
 A good way to do this is to use a dummy switch.
 While this is a useful automation tool, HomeKit doesn’t support this functionality natively.
 A good solution is to use Homebridge and the homebridge-dummy plugin.
 This plugin allows for stateless, stateful, and timed switches to be added easily to your HomeKit setup.